School Counseling Phone #: 804-346-1310

 Important Dates to Know

-January 10th – January 18th – Holman School Counselors hold course scheduling classroom lessons with 6th & 7th grade students
+January 21st – January 22nd and January 28th – January 29th – Holman School Counselors hold course scheduling classroom lessons with 6th & 7th grade students

-February 4th – February 15th— PowerSchool Parent Portal available to families for student course selection and verification
+January 28th – February 9th— PowerSchool Parent Portal available to families for student course selection and verification for current 6th - 8th grade students

 School Counseling Services